-Urbanizing Suburbia (land use, transportation and urban form)

-A large percentage of the Greater Toronto Area's built environment was constructed after the Second World War.
+Urbanizing Suburbia (land use, transportation and urban form) A large percentage of Ontario's built environment was constructed after the Second World War.
 Most of this development is suburban, car-oriented, uninviting to pedestrians, wasteful of energy and generates large amounts of greenhouse gases.
 What's more, its densities and forms can barely support transit or active transportation.
 Some sources indicate that this type of development represents 80 percent of the built environment.